BIVROST/360WebPlayer/README.md

 [ ] Multi-resolution video (HD/non HD button)

 License
 -------

 TODO: DRAFT

-You can use this software in your private or company website for free, including modifying it to suit your needs  provided you keep our logo and the Bivrost button.
+You can use this software in your private or company website for free, including modifying it to suit your needs, provided you keep our logo and the Bivrost button.

 If you want to remove or replace our branding or embed the player on a customers site, please [contact us for licensing][91].